jhx/gem-the1kbgrid-css-rails/README.md

 # the1kbgrid-css-rails [![Gem Version](https://badge.fury.io/rb/the1kbgrid-css-rails.png)](http://badge.fury.io/rb/the1kbgrid-css-rails)

-> Created by Doc Walker
+> Gemified by Doc Walker

 Provides The 1Kb Grid CSS for the Rails 3.1+ asset pipeline.